-Dr. Catherine Jaffe in the Department of World Languages and Literatures submitted a proposal to the BBVA Foundation for \$5,000 entitled "Scholarships for Spanish Graduate
+• Dr. Catherine Jaffe in the Department of World Languages and Literatures submitted a proposal to the BBVA Foundation for \$5,000 entitled "Scholarships for Spanish Graduate Students: Supporting Access of Underrepresented Groups to Careers in Higher Education."

 LAMAR INSTITUTE OF TECHNOLOGY FOUNDATION FY20 Annual Foundation Report to the Board of Regents